-Senate Bill 206, also known as House Bill 646, amends Tennessee Code Annotated regarding hunting regulations, specifically focusing on the colors that hunters must wear.
-The bill mandates that every person hunting big game, except for turkey, during designated gun hunts must wear outer garments of daylight fluorescent orange or daylight fluorescent pink.
+Senate Bill 206, also known as House Bill 646, proposes amendments to Tennessee Code Annotated regarding hunting regulations.
+The bill specifically modifies Section 70-4-124(a) to require that individuals hunting big game, excluding turkey, during designated gun hunts must wear outer garments in either daylight fluorescent orange or daylight fluorescent pink.
 These garments must cover both the upper body and head, totaling a minimum of 500 square inches and being visible from both the front and back.

 Statutes affected: